 studied at the University of Music in Detmold with Jost Michaels and Hans Klaus.
 He was solo clarinetist in the radio-symphony-orchestra in Frankfurt and in the Staatsorchester Stuttgart.
 From 1995-1998 he studied conducting at the University of Music in Weimar.
 He worked as a conductor at the Staatsoper Stuttgart and worked with the youth orchestra of Thüringen.
 Since 1999 he is professor for clarinet at the University of Music in Stuttgart.
 He is juror in international competitions.

 studied in Mainz and Detmold and with Herman Jung at the Nordwestdeutsche Musikakademie.
 He was solo bassoonist of the Bamberger Symphoniker and member of the Sabine Meyer wood wind ensemble.
-Teaching for several years at the University of Music in Weimar, he works since 2001 as a professor of bassoon at the University of Music in Köln and since 2015 as a professor of wind chamber music at the University of Music Hanns Eisler in Berlin.
+Klütsch was a professor at the University of Music Weimar, the University of Music Hanns Eisler Berlin and the University of Music and Dance Köln.

 studied with Prof. Steurer and at the University of Music in Munich with Prof. Schilde.
 With a fellowship she studied at the Indiana University in Bloomington with Prof. Hokanson.
 She is prizewinner of several international competitions and played concerts all over the world.
 Since 2003 she is professor at the University of Music in Frankfurt, teacher at the foundation Villa Musica and since 2014 Artistic Director of the “Festeburgkonzerte”.

-Wolfgang Redik works at the academy from September, 12th to 22nd 2019.
+Neunecker works at the academy from September 9th to 19th 2021.

 studied in Hannover with Hans Deinzer and was principal clarinetist from 1988 to 2003 of the Munich Philharmonic Orchestra.
 Longtime he was the Artistic Director of the “Jeunesses Musicales” International Chamber Music Course and lecturer for the National Youth Orchestra of Germany.
 As soloist and chamber musician he is international successful.
 He was prize winner of the German Music Competition and is the conductor of the ensemble m18.
 Since 1997 he was professor at the University of Music in Weimar and since 2013 he is professor of clarinet at the University of Music Hanns Eisler in Berlin.